philsturgeon/tech-talks/content/getting-specific-about-apis/source.md

 E.g: A "name" string changes max length from 20 to 40

 Note: The API devs decide making validation rules lenient != breaking. they deploy the change with a max length of 40 characters, and one client-app deploys an update to match, increasing the validation to 40.
-Despite various client applications still having the hardcoded max length at 20 characters, everyone feels pretty happy about this.
+Despite various client applications still having the hardcoded max length at 20 characters

 ---